- Departments, Labs and Institutes

 Our goal is to extend the lives and eliminate the suffering of patients through a comprehensive understanding of the interactions of the nervous system with cancer, thereby enabling a holistic treatment of both cancer and the patient.

-The Cancer Neuroscience Program is a groundbreaking research initiative uniting oncology and neuroscience and represents the next frontier in cancer research and therapy.
-This innovative program will allow us to elucidate the complex interactions between the nervous system and cancer and fill existing critical knowledge gaps.
-Based on these novel insights, our goal is to develop innovative therapies for various cancers and to improve cancer survivors’ quality of life by addressing neurological effects of cancer and its treatment.
-By doing this, we can advance our understanding not only in cancer, but also in other neurological and neurodegenerative diseases.
+The research being done within the Cancer Neuroscience Program will allow us to elucidate the complex interactions between the nervous system and cancer, fill existing critical knowledge gaps, and develop innovative therapies for all types of cancers.
+Additionally, the insights gained will help define a pathway to improve cancer survivors’ quality of life by addressing the neurological effects of cancer and its treatment from both physical and mental perspectives.
+By taking this innovative approach, we will advance our understanding not only in cancer, but also in other neurological and neurodegenerative diseases to achieve a more patient-centered approach to disease treatment and survivorship care.

 Join Us